The Soul's Malady and

 themselves with others, are not wise."
 Here is a double error or mistake.

-First, they measure themselves by themselves, that is,
+First, they measure themselves by themselves, that

-than he was—yet not godly.
+may be better than he was — yet not godly.

 Second, they compare themselves with others.
-They see
+They

-they are not so heinous and profane as others; therefore they think
+see they are not so heinous and profane as others; therefore they think

-themselves well--because they are not as sick as others.
+themselves well — because they are not as sick as others.
 This is a mistake;

 one may as well die of a consumption, as the plague.
 One man

-may not be as far off heaven as another—yet he may never enter heaven.
+may not be as far off heaven as another — yet he may never enter heaven.
 One

-are to judge of the state and temper of our souls.
+we are to judge of the state and temper of our souls.

-Oh, let us take heed of this rock--imagining our
+Oh, let us take heed of this rock — imagining our

 condition better than it is; let us take heed of a spiritual apoplexy, to be